seanbaxter/circle/new-circle/README.md

 * Reserved words: `generic`.

 In C++, templates are _late-checked_, meaning the semantic requirements of statements may be deferred until instantiation when the constituent types are dependent on template parameters.
 By contrast, Rust generics are _early-checked_, meaning the user must define an implementation, including relating dependent types of generic parameters (called _associated types_).

 The primary goal of early-checking is to move error checking closer to definition, so that error messages show what the user did wrong, rather than pointing deep within library code.

-The downside of early-checking is that it doesn't handle variadics, non-type template parameters, or interface template parameters.
+The downside of early-checking is that it doesn't handle anything other than basic type parameters.
+There's no:
+* variadics
+* forwarding parameters
+* non-type parameters
+* type template parameters
+* interface parameters
+* interface template parameters
+* concept parameters
+* variable template parameters
+* universal parameters

+Additionally, it doesn't permit usage of ordinary C++ templates, because those may be partially or explicitly specialized, and the specialization can only be known at instantiation.

+The Rust project logged a [variadic generic TODO](https://github.com/rust-lang/rust/issues/10124) in 2013 and abandoned it in 2021 without resolution.

 In the 2000s, early-checked generics [N2773 Proposed Wording for Concepts](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2773.pdf) were added to the C++ working draft before being removed prior to C++11.
 A research feature, `[generic]`, would add a `generic` keyword and support early-checked versions of all the language entities that now support templates: